-The Crime Survey for England and Wales (CSEW) provides an independent measure of the public's true experience of crimes through face to face interviews and also captures crime that were not reported to the police.
+The CSEW provides an independent measure of the public's true experience of crime through face to face interviews and also captures crime that were not reported to the police.
 The latest survey results from data collected in December 2019 shows that public confidence in Warwickshire Police stood at 80%, resulting in the force ranking 1st amongst its group of most similar forces and 7th nationally out of the 43 forces of England and Wales.
-Whilst this is a pleasing development, there is no room for complacency.
+Whilst this is a pleasing development, there is there is no room for complacency.